spaceship-prompt/spaceship-prompt/README.md

 ## Donate

 Hi!
-I work on this project in my spare time, beside my primary job.
-I hope you enjoy using Spaceship, and if you do, please, [buy me a cup of tea ☕️][donate-card-url].
+I work on this project in my spare time, in addition to my primary job.
+I hope you enjoy using Spaceship.
+If you do, please, [buy me a cup of tea ☕️][donate-card-url].

 | Credit/Debit card | Bitcoin | Ethereum |
 |:-----------------:|:-------:|:--------:|